yochaigal/cairn/second-edition/players-guide/character-creation.md

 ## Hit Protection

 - Roll 1d6 to determine your PC's starting **Hit Protection** (HP), which reflects their ability to avoid damage in combat.
 It does not indicate a character’s health or fortitude, nor do they lose it for very long.
-See [Healing](/second-edition/players-guide/core-rules#healing).
+See [Healing & Recovery](/second-edition/players-guide/core-rules#healing--recovery).
 - If an attack would take a PC's HP exactly to 0, the player must roll on the [**Scars**](/second-edition/players-guide/core-rules#scars) table.

 ## Inventory